Law clerk: India

+International Court of Justice

+The International Court of Justice offers fixed-term clerkships through its Judicial Fellows Programme, "a highly selective program that gives recent law graduates work experience as clerks at the ICJ in The Hague."
+Each year, selected law Schools and institutions from all over the world nominate candidates, and "only a few of the world’s most outstanding legal scholars are chosen."
+Distinguished alumni of the Judicial Fellows Programme include international human rights lawyer Amal Clooney, United Nations Special Rapporteur on the independence of judges and lawyers Margaret Satterthwaite, and University of Cambridge Professor Sandesh Sivakumaran.

+Like law clerks in many other legal institutions, Judicial Fellows work on a full-time basis under the supervision of a Member of the Court, alongside the Member’s primary legal assistant.
+Fellows can expect to conduct research and draft memorandums on questions of law or fact relating to cases pending before the Court, attend hearings and sittings, and perform any other duties that may be assigned to them by their respective judges.

+The International Court of Justice also employs Associate Legal Officers, professional staff who provide research and other legal assistance to one of the judges of the Court.

 Ireland

 In Ireland Judicial Assistants provide support to the judiciary comparable to that provided to judges of the Federal Courts of the United States, the Courts of Australia, the European Courts in Luxembourg and Strasbourg and the Supreme Court of the United Kingdom.
-They are typically recent law graduates, and were introduced on a gradual basis to phase out the traditional Usher/Crier or "tipstaff" position (a process that is almost complete), while simultaneously providing research assistance to the judge to whom they are assigned.
+They are typically recent law graduates and were introduced on a gradual basis to phase out the traditional Usher/Crier or "tipstaff" position (a process that is almost complete), while simultaneously providing research assistance to the judge to whom they are assigned.
 Judges of all jurisdictions have Judicial Assistants, with the exception of ordinary judges of the District Court.
 Judicial Assistants are typically recruited on a three-year contract and take up the role for this or a shorter period of time, generally before entering/returning to practice or academia.

 Mexico

 In Mexico, duties conferred to law clerks in some common law countries are charged in a person called "Secretario de Acuerdos" or "Secretario Proyectista", for lower courts and, "Secretario de Estudio y Cuenta" for higher court: "Suprema Corte de Justicia de la Nación".
 Secretario de Acuerdo's main activities are: conducting the public hearings, writing verdicts, ordering to execute sentences, and providing general assistance to Judges, while Secretario Proyectista's activities are to draft sentences.